MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/invite-users.md

 # Invite users in your organization to join MileIQ

 In the MileIQ admin center, you can invite people in your organization to join and use MileIQ with the reimbursement mileage rates you set.
 If you do not have access to the MileIQ admin center, contact your global admin.
-You need to be assigned to the Business Administrator role to invite users.
+You need to be assigned to the business administrator role to invite users.

 The people you invite need to be part of your organization's directory through Azure Active Directory (AAD) set up by your global admin.